 Mean score of companies in the Furniture Manufacturing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Foster Electric reported total carbon emissions of approximately 47,408,000 kg CO2e from Scope 1 and 2 combined, with Scope 1 emissions at about 1,147,000 kg CO2e and Scope 2 emissions at approximately 46,261,000 kg CO2e.
-The company also disclosed significant Scope 3 emissions, including 129,611,000 kg CO2e from the use of sold products and 126,523,000 kg CO2e from purchased goods and services.
+In 2023, Foster Electric reported total carbon emissions of approximately 47,408,000 kg CO2e from Scope 1 and Scope 2 combined.
+This includes 1,147,000 kg CO2e from Scope 1 and 46,261,000 kg CO2e from Scope 2.
+The company also disclosed significant Scope 3 emissions, with notable contributions from purchased goods and services (126,523,000 kg CO2e) and the use of sold products (129,611,000 kg CO2e).
 Foster Electric has set ambitious climate commitments, aiming for carbon neutrality by 2050.
-The company plans to reduce absolute CO2 emissions from Scope 1 and 2 by 50% by 2030, using 2018 as the base year.
-This commitment reflects a proactive approach to addressing climate change and aligns with industry standards for sustainability.
-The emissions data is sourced directly from Foster Electric Company, Limited, with no cascading from a parent organization.
-The company continues to enhance its sustainability initiatives, focusing on reducing its carbon footprint across all scopes of emissions.
+The company plans to reduce its absolute CO2 emissions by 50% by 2030 from a 2018 baseline for both Scope 1 and Scope 2 emissions.
+Additionally, they are targeting a 50% reduction in total greenhouse gas emissions across the entire supply chain (Scope 1, 2, and 3) by 2030.
+These commitments reflect Foster Electric's proactive approach to addressing climate change and align with industry standards for sustainability and emissions reduction.
+The data is sourced directly from Foster Electric Company, Limited, with no cascaded emissions data from parent organizations.

 Access structured emissions data, company-specific emission factors, and source documents